Concept Transfer Learning for Adaptive Language Understanding: Concept Transfer Learning

-The slot is indicated as an atomic concept branch based on the semantic representation of atomic concept trees.
-The tree structure is simplified to multi-level structure in modelling for preliminary investigation.

-The slot filling can be transferred to a multi-task sequence labeling problem, regarding these atomic concepts \textbf{independently} (\textbf{AC}).
-Each task is to predict one of the atomic concepts.
+Slot filling can be transferred to a multi-task sequence labelling problem, regarding these atomic concepts \textbf{independently} (i.e. \textbf{AC}).
+Each task predicts one atomic concept by a respective output layer.
 Thus, the slot filling problem can be formulated as

-where the semantic slot $s_i$ is represented by an atomic concept branch $[c_{i1}, c_{i2}, ..., c_{ik}]$.
-As illustrated in the Figure \ref{fig:abc}(b), the semantic slot \emph{fromloc.city\_name} can be represented by $[city\_name, fromloc]$.
-The prediction of IOB is especially regarded as another task.
-All tasks share the parameters except for the output layers.
+where the semantic slot $s_i$ is represented by an atomic concept branch $[c_{i1}, c_{i2}, ..., c_{ik}]$, and $\text{IOB}_i$ is the IOB schema tag at time $i$.
+As illustrated in Figure \ref{fig:abc}(a), the semantic slot ``\emph{from\_city}" can be represented as $[\emph{``city\_name"}, \emph{``from\_loc"}]$.
+The prediction of IOB is regarded as another task specifically.
+All tasks share the same parameters except for the output layers.